e-mutai/portfolio-management-ai/README.md

 # Install MongoDB locally or use MongoDB Atlas

 # 3. Configure environment variables
-# Edit backend/.env with your MongoDB URI and RapidAPI key
+# Edit backend/.env with your MongoDB URI and JWT secret
-# Edit .env with your API URL
+# Edit .env with your Supabase credentials and API URL

 # 4. Run the application
 npm run dev:full